dani3lr0se/ScriptFu/bash/README.md

 ### ping-sweep.sh

-Example: `./ping-sweep.sh 192.168.2` (Only need the first 3 octects of the target IP)
+Example: `./ping-sweep.sh 192.168.2` (Only need the first 3 octets of the target IP)

 This will ping the IP range from 1 - 254 to see which hosts are up.